Accessing workspace files and folders from your cloud environment

 1. mybucket_NO_ACCESS - The user does not have at least read permissions to the bucket.

-2. mybucket_NOT_FOUND - For referenced buckets, the bucket url is invalid.
+2. mybucket_NOT_FOUND - For referenced buckets, the bucket URL is invalid.

-3. mybucket_MOUNT_FAILED - for any other failures during mount.
+3. mybucket_MOUNT_FAILED - For any other failures during mount.
 See the Workbench CLI output logs to further troubleshoot.

 Mounting files using the CLI